-Fear is a natural response to a real danger to yourself or someone else.
+Fear is a natural response to a real danger.
 A specific phobia, on the other hand, is an extreme fear of an object or situation that has little or no basis in reality.

-While a phobia might be triggered by a real experience — such as a spider bite, an airline disaster, or an elevator accident — the fear eventually becomes disproportionate to reality.
+While phobias might be triggered by real experiences — such as spider bites, airline disasters or elevator accidents — the fears eventually become disproportionate to reality.
 The distress associated with a phobia is so great that it can interfere with all aspects of a person’s life, including relationships, jobs, or social activities.

-By definition, a phobia is an irrational fear of an object, animal, situation, or activity.
-But the fact that this fear is unreasonable or unjustified doesn’t make it any less powerful to the individual who suffers from a phobia.
-These people will go out of their way to avoid the subject of their fear, even if it means restricting their lives to a self-destructive degree.
+By definition, a phobia is an irrational fear of an object, animal, situation or activity.
+This fear is unreasonable and unjustified but still doesn’t make it any less overwhelming for the person.
+People who have phobias will go out of their way to avoid the subject of their fear, even if it means restricting their lives to a self-destructive degree.

 Types of Phobias

 Although there are many different types of phobias, the two most common types include social phobias and specific phobias.

 Social phobias affect each person in different ways.
 Some people are frightened of specific situations, like being in crowded spaces with other people or speaking at a public meeting.
 For other people, social phobia symptoms may include a general, all-consuming dread of interacting with other people, regardless of what the situation may be.